Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Conclusion

 \section{Conclusion}

 Stability has been largely ignored in multiview geometry.
 To the extent it has been considered, it has been conflated with degeneracy and criticality.
 In this paper, we presented a general framework for analyzing instabilities of minimal problems.
 We defined condition numbers as well as ill-posed world scenes and image data.
 General methods were introduced and used to analyze the $5$- and $7$-point problems in relative pose estimation.
-Numerical experiments on synthetic and real data support our theory, and suggest that instabilities negatively impact RANSAC in practice.
+Numerical experiments on synthetic and real data support our theory.
+They also suggest that instabilities negatively impact RANSAC in practice.

-The opportunities for future work are numerous.
+Opportunities for future work abound.
 To name a few, first we would like to apply the framework to analyze other important minimal problems in multiview geometry.
-Second, it is very desirable to make RANSAC ``stability-aware", \eg by biasing its sampling towards well-conditioned image data, perhaps by building on \cite{barath2022learning}.
-Third, we propose using related theory \cite{breiding2021condition} to analyze the conditioning of bundle adjustment.
+Second, it is very desirable to make RANSAC ``stability-aware", \eg by biasing its sampling towards well-conditioned image data, perhaps by combining \cite{barath2022learning} with the X.5-point curves.
+Lastly, we propose using related theory \cite{breiding2021condition} to analyze the conditioning of non-minimal estimation.

 { }

 \appendices [1]{M-\ref{#1}}